harshgadodia/harshgadodia/_pages/quotes.md

 - (Paraphrased) "You need to over prepare by a factor of 10 to make it look like you did not prepare at all" (Neil deGrasse Tyson)

 - "It's not enough to be right, you have to be effective" (Cyril deGrasse Tyson)

+- “Tactics is knowing what to do when there is something to do.
+Strategy is knowing what to do when there is nothing to do.”
+(Savielly Tartakower)